Rathachai/d3rdf/README.md

 # d3rdf

 ## Description
-This project uses force layout of D3 to represent the expresion subject–predicate–object, which is as known as triple in RDF terminology in semantic web and linked data.
-This code modifies the code from Force-Directed Graph<sup>1</sup> by adding a label for every node node (resource: subject or object), and an arrow and a label for every edge (predicate).
+This project uses force layout of D3 to visualize the expresion subject–predicate–object, which is as known as triple in RDF terminology, in semantic web and linked data.
+It is implemented on top of the Force-Directed Graph<sup>1</sup> by adding a label for every node (resource: subject or object), and an arrow and a label for every edge (predicate).

 ## Codes
 - Visualization of Triples : http://rathachai.github.io/d3rdf/index.html